exasol/project-keeper/doc/requirements/design.md

 Needs: impl

+## Automated Release Process

-#### Generate `release.yml` workflow
+### Generate Workflow `release.yml`
 `dsn~release-workflow.generate~1`

 PK generates the `release.yml` GitHub workflow for Maven projects.
-This workflow runs the build including tests, integration tests, releases to Maven Central and on GitHub.
+This workflow runs the build, releases to Maven Central and on GitHub.

 Rationale:
 * The release process is limited to Maven projects.
 Support for other projects may be added later.